5T33Z0/OC-Little-Translated/09_Board-ID_VMM-Spoof/README.md

 - **Booter Patches**
 	- **"Skip Board ID check"** &rarr; Skips Hardware Board ID Check (enabled)
 	- **"Reroute HW_BID to OC_BID"** &rarr; Reroutes Hardware Board-ID check to OpenCore (enabled)
+	- Both patches in tandem allow to run/install macOS on systems using a unsupported SMBIOS/Board-ID
 - **Kernel Patches**
-	- **"Reroute kern.hv_vmm_present patch (1)"**, **"Reroute kern.hv_vmm_present patch (2) Legacy"**, **"Reroute kern.hv_vmm_present patch (3) Ventura"** and **"Force IOGetVMMPresent"** &rarr; Set of Kernel patches to Enable Board-ID spoof via VMM in macOS 12.0.1+ that allow booting, installing and updating macOS 12.x and newer with an unsupported Board-ID and SMBIOS
+	- **"Reroute kern.hv_vmm_present patch (1)"**,
+	- **"Reroute kern.hv_vmm_present patch (2) Legacy"**,
+	- **"Reroute kern.hv_vmm_present patch (3) Ventura"** and
+	- **"Force IOGetVMMPresent"** &rarr; Set of Kernel patches to enable Board-ID spoof via VMM in macOS 11.3+ that allow booting, installing and updating macOS 12 and newer with an unsupported Board-ID and SMBIOS.
-	- **"Force FileVault on Broken Seal"** &rarr; Since installing Drivers back into the system in post-install breaks the security seal, File Vault wouldn't work otherwise
+	- **"Force FileVault on Broken Seal"** &rarr; Mandatory if you are using FileVault since installing Drivers back into the system's root breaks the security seal.
 	- **"Disable Library Validation Enforcement"** &rarr; Library Validation Enforcement checks if an app's libraries are signed by Apple or the creator.
 Until recently, macOS apps could load code freely from foreign sources called code libraries.
 With macOS 10.15, apps are no longer allowed to load libraries that weren't originally packaged with it, unless they explicitly allow it.
+In this case it's needed because root patches for Non-Metal GPUs won't pass library validation tests otherwise.
-	- **SurPlus Patches 1 and 2**: Race to condition Fix on Sandy Bridge and older.
-Fixes issues for macOS 11.3+, where Big Sur often wouldn't boot when using SMBIOS `MacPro5,1` (disabled).
+	- **SurPlus Patches 1 and 2**: Race to condition fixes for Sandy Bridge and older.
+Fixes issues in macOS 11.3+, where Big Sur often won't boot when using SMBIOS `MacPro5,1` (disabled).
 These patches are now Included in the `sample.plist` (OC 0.7.7+).

 **NOTE**: RDRAND Patches for Sandy Bridge CPUs are no longer required since OpenCore 0.7.8 and must be disabled/deleted.